phoenixspokespeople/phoenixspokespeople.github.io/valet.md

 ## Explained

-If there's one thing we can be sure if, it's that people would _love to a bike to your event_.
+If there's one thing we can be sure of, it's that people would **love to ride a bike to your event**.

 Unfortunately we're all familiar with the risk of locking up bicycles in public areas:
 They're an easy target for thieves, especially if there are no dedicated bike racks available, or they are all filled up.